DataFire/Integrations/integrations/generated/azure_compute/README.md

   * type `string`: Resource type

 ### RollbackStatusInfo
-* RollbackStatusInfo `object`: Information about rollback on failed VM instances after a OS Upgrade operation
+* RollbackStatusInfo `object`: Information about rollback on failed VM instances after a OS Upgrade operation.
   * failedRolledbackInstanceCount `integer`: The number of instances which failed to rollback.
   * rollbackError [ApiError](#apierror)
   * successfullyRolledbackInstanceCount `integer`: The number of instances which have been successfully rolled back.